-In fiscal 2013, we made the decision to invest significant amounts in inventory to improve our store in-stock percentages for our top-selling SKUs, increased safety stock in our four distribution centers for top-selling SKUs and added inventory for our eight new stores versus our two new stores in fiscal 2012, which we believe was a major reason for the acceleration in both net sales and comparable store sales.
-This increase in inventory was the primary reason we reflected a usage of cash flow from operations for fiscal 2013 and cash flow from operations for the thirteen weeks ended March 28, 2013 was less than cash flow from operations for the thirteen weeks ended March 27, 2014.
-We do not believe it is necessary to make the same level of incremental inventory investment in fiscal 2014 and therefore expect to have positive cash flow from operations in fiscal 2014.
+In fiscal 2013, we made the strategic decision to invest significant amounts in inventory to improve our store in-stock percentages for our top-selling SKUs, increase safety stock in our four distribution centers for top-selling SKUs and add inventory for our eight new stores versus our two new stores in fiscal 2012, which we believe was a major reason for the acceleration in both net sales and comparable store sales last year.
+This increase in inventory was the primary reason we reflected a modest amount of cash flow from operations for the twenty-six weeks ended June 27, 2013.
+Because of this strategic investment, we do not need to make the same level of incremental inventory investment in fiscal 2014, nor do we foresee needing to make this level of investment in the future, and therefore our cash flow from operations is much higher for the twenty-six weeks ended June 26, 2014 than it was for the comparable period in 2013.
+To a lesser extent, the timing of receipts of inventory and the associated payment for that inventory increased trade accounts payable for the twenty-six weeks ended June 26, 2014 relative to the same period in the prior year period.
+We expect to have positive cash flow from operations in fiscal 2014.